Jbithell/Jbithell/README.md

 A theatre lover who's worked as a Full Stack Engineer, currently taking some time out of the industry.

-- 🔭 I’m currently working as a Civil Servant for the UK Government.
 - 📫 Reach me at **hi@jbithell.com**
 - 📄 Visit my website [jbithell.com](https://jbithell.com)